yh382/F1-Tenth-Duke/connecting_host.rst

 Overview
 ----------
 We could now log into the Jetson using a monitor, keyboard, and mouse, but ideally we would want remote access when we’re driving the car.
 Throughout this tutorial, you will be asked to configure the Jetson’s and your laptop’s network settings.
 Make sure to get these right!
-Using the wrong IP address may lead to conflicts with another classmate, meaning neither of you will be able to connect.
+Using the wrong IP address lead to unable to connect.

 If your **Pit/Host** computer has WiFi capability, you connect both the computer and the F1TENTH car to a wireless router which reserves a static IP address for Jetson NX on the vehicle.

-If the **Pit/Host** computer doesn't have Wifi capability:

-	#.
-Connect the **Pit/Host** computer to a WiFi router via an ethernet cable.
-	#.
-Connect the **NVIDIA Jetson NX** to the same router via Wifi.

 To make this section easy to follow, the Routers WiFi network SSID will be called and referred to ``F1TENTH_WIFI``.
 In your scenario, it'll be the SSID of your router's access point.